serz4862/GITandGITHUB/common_command.md

 # GIT and GITHUB

+here the common command to be used are :
+<h3>git add :</h3>
-here the common command to be used are : git add : git add is used to add the modified file for commit git branch: one of the best feature that the git has it can be branched
+        git add is used to add the modified file for commit.
+Moves changes from the working directory to the staging area.
+<h3> git branch: </h3>
-                which means we can practice different different code under different branch and the parent code will be same, and then we can switch to any of the branch. git checkout : git checkout command is used to switch between the branch and it is also used to create the branch.
+        one of the best feature that the git has it can be branched which means we can practice different different code under different branch and the parent code will be same, and then we can switch to any of the branch. git checkout : git checkout command is used to switch between the branch and it is also used to create the branch.